18 Kitchen Organizing Mistakes Everyone Makes

 You have more tools than you need

 When you find your kitchen drawers overflowing, take stock of which items you actually use, and if any do the same job.
 If you rarely dig out your melon cutter or zester, it might be time to let go.
 “A knife does all of those things,” says Watson.
 “It’s about being intentional, knowing that if I can do this with something that won’t take up space, is it something I need to have?”
 With fewer tools, you’ll cut the clutter and stay more organized.

-Here’s how to instantly declutter your kitchen by purging these six items.
+Here’s advice on how to instantly declutter your kitchen.